top of page

 SKIF is for everyone aged 8-18 years old!

-Note: If your child is turning 8 later this year we recommend trying out a Sunday SKIF or 10 to see if it’s right for your child!
+Note: If your child is turning 8 later this year we recommend trying out a Sunday SKIF to see if it’s right for your child!

 How much does SKIF cost?